Required libraries

 - HTSlib version >= 1.7: A C library for reading/writing high-throughput sequencing data.

-- BOOST version >= 1.65: A set of peer-reviewed portable C++ source libraries.
-GLIMPSE2 uses three specific BOOST libraries:
+- Boost version >= 1.65: A set of peer-reviewed portable C++ source libraries.
+GLIMPSE2 uses three specific Boost libraries:

 HTSlib